Change Data Capture, Real-time Analytics, Data Warehousing, Streaming ETL, Data Integration

 Understanding CDC in the Data Warehouse Context

-In a data warehouse context, CDC serves as the bridge between operational databases (OLTP systems) and analytical databases (OLAP systems).
+In a data warehouse context, CDC serves as the bridge between operational databases (OLTP - Online Transaction Processing systems optimized for transactional workloads) and analytical databases (OLAP - Online Analytical Processing systems optimized for complex queries and aggregations).
 By capturing changes at the source and streaming them to the warehouse, organizations can maintain synchronized, up-to-date analytical datasets without impacting source system performance or requiring large batch processing windows.

 CDC operates through several mechanisms:

-Log-based CDC: Reads transaction logs from the source database (e.g., MySQL binlog, PostgreSQL WAL)
+Log-based CDC: Reads transaction logs from the source database (e.g., MySQL binlog, PostgreSQL WAL - Write-Ahead Log)

 Trigger-based CDC: Uses database triggers to capture changes into shadow tables